8ctopus/sciter-demo-app/README.md

 # sciter demo application

-This is a sciter demo application for [sciter.js](https://sciter.com/) on top of which you can start building any app.
+This is a [sciter.js](https://sciter.com/) demo application on top of which you can start building any app.

 ![sciter demo app screenshot](screenshot.png)